mahebbar/MayaOnlineDocs/chapter1.md

 # Inviting Users

-Click **Invite **to invite friends to use MayaOnline.
+1. Click **Invite **to invite friends to use MayaOnline.

-Enter the email address and the users will receive and invitation.
+2. Enter the email address and the users will receive an invitation.

-The users can follow the Signing Up procedure.
+3. The users can follow the Signing Up procedure.

+What Next:

+Importing your first cluster